HuwCampbell/HuwCampbell.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 easier, we disallow shadowing in this DSL – shadowed bindings in the source language will be freshened.

-Furthermore, we should note that Avalanche programs can get pretty large, with map operations for example often including code for a binary search.
+Finally, we should note that Avalanche programs can get pretty large, with map operations, for example, often including code for a binary search.
 Typical Avalanche programs also contain the code for up to a hundred user queries.